PrescienceLab/alaska-asplos24-artifact/README.md

 make in-podman # We recommend this over docker
 ```

-This command will spawn an ephemeral docker container with the artifact's directory mounted as a bindmount.
+This command will spawn an ephemeral container with the artifact's directory mounted as a bindmount.
 Running commands in this container will affect the host filesystem, and results will be visible in `./results/`.

-**NOTE:** Unfortunately, files created while running in a docker bind-mount will be owned by root.
+**NOTE:** Unfortunately, if using docker, files created while running in a bind-mount will be owned by root.
 To delete these files (such as the results or compiled binaries), simply run `make distclean` from within the docker container context.
+As such, we recommend `podman` instead, which does not have this problem

 The creation of the figures is done with one command: